 “Alaska and the Netherlands share an entrepreneurial spirit, and our government is delighted to have an honorary consul here,” said Consul General of the Netherlands in San Francisco Gerbert Kunst, who will install Mrs. Green as honorary consul.
 “For a number of years, we’ve been exploring opportunities to work together on topics such as agriculture, climate change and energy.”

 Dutch tourists finding their way to Alaska

-Mrs. Green has been active for years in the hospitality business.
+Mrs. Green has been active in the hospitality business for years.
 Now that more and more Dutch tourists are going on Holland America Line cruises to Alaska and taking the time to explore this hidden gem, having someone there to help in case of lost passports or other issues is also a welcome addition.